 Standard Terms and Conditions of Sale for Equipment and Certain Services

-Buyer may request, in writing, changes in the scope of the Proposal.
+Buyer may request, in writing, changes in the scope of the Quotation.
 Such changes shall be effected only upon Seller’s concurrence with such request.
 If any such change causes an increase or decrease in the cost of or the time required for performance hereunder, an equitable adjustment shall be made in the price and/or delivery schedule.

 Seller shall not be liable for delays in shipment or delivery of any items sold hereunder, or loss or damage thereto, when due to acts of God, acts of Buyer, acts of civil or military authority, governmental restrictions or embargoes, war, riot, fires, strikes, flood, epidemics, quarantine, restrictions, default or delay by supplier, breakdown in manufacturing facilities, machinery or equipment, delays in transportation or difficulties in obtaining necessary materials, labor or manufacturing facilities due to such causes, or any other cause beyond Seller’s reasonable control.

 Any Equipment may, at the option of the Buyer, be subject to inspection by Buyer at its cost at Seller’s or Seller’s contract manufacturer’s factory in accordance with Seller’s normal inspection system during normal business hours.
 All inspections by Buyer shall be performed in such manner as not to delay performance by Seller.
 Buyer must provide Seller with a minimum of forty-eight (48) hours prior written notice of such inspections.

 All material and equipment to be furnished by Seller shall be packed, crated, or otherwise suitably protected to withstand shipment to its destination.
 Each package, crate, or container shall be marked with the name of the consignee, shipping destination, and purchase order number.
 Complete packing lists shall be supplied showing contents and identity of each package.